Noel Money: Second Boer War

-The following year he was seconded for service with the Imperial Yeomanry, serving in the 13th (Shropshire) company of the 5th Battalion, where he was appointed a Lieutenant on 3 February 1900.
+The following year Money was seconded for service with the Imperial Yeomanry, serving in the 13th (Shropshire) company of the 5th Battalion, where he was appointed a lieutenant on 3 February 1900.
 The company left Liverpool the same day, and arrived in Cape Town the following month.
 In South Africa he fought in the Transvaal and Cape Colony, in the battles at Venterskroon (7 and 9 August); the action at Lindley (1 July) and Rhenoster River.
 He also served with the South African Constabulary.
-During the war he was slightly wounded, and was promoted to temporary rank of captain on 20 October 1900, mentioned in dispatches, and invested as a Companion of the Distinguished Service Order.
+During the war he was slightly wounded, and was promoted to temporary rank of captain on 20 October 1900, mentioned in despatches, and made a Companion of the Distinguished Service Order.
 He also received the two campaign medals, the Queen's South Africa Medal with three clasps, and the King's South Africa Medal with two clasps.

-Between wars
+Between the wars

-In April 1902 he was promoted to lieutenant in the Shropshire Yeomanry, but for his service in South Africa retained the honorary rank of captain in the army.
+In April 1902 Money was promoted to lieutenant in the Shropshire Yeomanry, but for his service in South Africa retained the honorary rank of captain in the army.
 In November 1902, having up to now been a supernumerary officer, he was signed onto the establishment of the Shropshire Yeomanry.
 In 1903, Money married Maud Boileau, the second daughter of Edward Wood, of Culmington Manor, Shropshire, a High Sheriff of Shropshire.
 Together they had a son Gordon and daughter Mary.
 Remaining in the yeomanry he was promoted to captain in April 1906, and major in November 1913.

 Before that he had visited Canada, for a fishing trip to northern Ontario and Vancouver Island, where he purchased six lots of land at Qualicum Beach, intending to build a hotel.
 In February 1914, Money and his family arrived at Qualicum Beach, and he became the managing director of the Merchants Trust and Trading Company Limited and the Qualicum Water Company Limited.